blocknetdx/documentation/docs/service-nodes/setup.md

 		*Collateral Wallet*.
 		1. On your *Service Node Wallet*, issue the `servicenodesendping` command like this:
 		```
-		docker exec exrproxy-env_snode_1 blocknet-cli servicenodesendping
+		docker exec exrproxy-env-snode-1 blocknet-cli servicenodesendping
 		```
 		(Note, if you created the `snode-cli` alias or shell script as suggested in the *Tip* above, you can enter simply, `snode-cli servicenodesendping`.)
-	1. On your *Service Node Wallet*, check to confirm your Service Node is running and supporting all the right coins/SPV wallets like this:
+	1. On your *Service Node Wallet*, check to confirm your Service Node is running and supporting all the right coins/services, like this:
 		```
-		docker exec exrproxy-env_snode_1 blocknet-cli servicenodestatus
+		docker exec exrproxy-env-snode-1 blocknet-cli servicenodestatus
 		```
 		This command should return `"status": "running",` and also the corrrect/expected list of supported services.
 	 1. You can also verify your Service Node is visible on the network by issuing the following command on your *Collateral Wallet*:
 		```
 		blocknet-cli servicenodestatus
 		```
+		(If your *Collateral Wallet* is a GUI/Qt wallet, simply enter `servicenodestatus` in *Tools->Debug Console* of your *Collateral Wallet*.)
 	 1. (Recommended) Install `fail2ban` to protect your EXR SNode from malicious http attacks.
 The following steps are for setting up `fail2ban v0.11.1-1` on `Ubuntu 20.04.3 LTS`.
 The steps for setting up other